Roseanne: Production history

 In coming up with ideas for new shows, Marcy Carsey and Tom Werner of Carsey-Werner Productions decided to look into the concept of the working mother as a central voice.
 Up until that point, there had been countless shows with working mothers, but few treated them as anything other than an adjunct to the father in the family.
 Werner had suggested that they take a chance on Barr whom they had seen on The Tonight Show.
 This was because he saw the unique "in your face" voice that they were looking for and he contacted her agent and offered her the role.
 Barr's act at the time was the persona of the "domestic goddess", but as Carsey and Werner explains, she had the distinctive voice and attitude for the character and she was able to transform herself into the working-class heroine they envisioned.
 Many early scripts were written by women: Grace McKeaney, Lauren Eve Anderson, and Laurie Gelman (the first female writer-producer to work on Roseanne), and directed by Ellen Gittelsohn.

+Barr maintained that the characters of "Roseanne" and her family were based heavily on Roseanne herself and her own children and lived experience.
+Matt Williams, the original showrunner hired by Carsey and Werner, maintained that the show had been created before Barr's involvement, based on his own family experiences.
+Under Writers Guild of America regulations, only someone who wrote a series' pilot episode can receive creator credit on that series; consequently, Williams (who was the sole writer of the pilot) received on-screen credit as the show's sole creator.
+A subsidiary credit noted that the work was based on Barr's stand-up comedy.

 In 1993, it was made public that Barr would refer to each of her 19 writers by a number rather than their name.
 The writers would wear shirts with their assigned number.